Wayne, New Jersey (NJ) Colleges and Universities

 2. Montclair State University

-At Montclair State University, there are 17 students for every one faculty member; based on this figure, it should still be fairly easy to get individualized attention.
-Students learn from 1,689 instructors of which 585 are full-time employees, according to 2013 NCES data.
+At Montclair State University, there were 17 students for every one faculty member in 2013; based on this figure, it should still be fairly easy to get individualized attention.
+Students learned from 1,689 instructors of which 585 are full-time employees, according to 2013 NCES data.

 3. Kean University

-Kean University also has a student-to-faculty ratio of 17:1; however, it takes the third spot in the ranking because it has a student population of 14,404 -- 5,060 less than Montclair State's enrollment number (NCES).
-Kean University employs 348 full-time and 992 adjunct professors, as of 2013 (NCES).
+Kean University also has a student-to-faculty ratio of 17:1; however, it takes the third spot in the ranking because it has a smaller student population - about 5,000 less than Montclair State (NCES).
+Kean University employed 348 full-time and 992 part-time faculty members, as of 2013.

 Wayne Schools: At a Glance